AnthonyP57/Tic-Tac-Toe---a-simple-take-on-machine-learning-and-Ai-development/README.md

 ### Rule-based Ai is like a computer following a set of specific instructions or conditions to make decisions or take actions, operating on predefined rules and logic.
 For example: if the opponent moved here move there and only there.

 # Performance
-  (Percent of games won and not lost - meaning in a specific increment, not cumulatively)
+  (Percent of games won and not lost - meaning in a specific increment, not cumulatively.
+Number of games played is cumulative.)
 ## Random moves - as comparison for logic evaluation
 | Random moves vs Random moves | number of games played | percent of games won | percent of games not lost (win and draw) |
 | --- | --- | --- | --- |